Esri/arcgis-maps-sdk-dotnet-samples/src/UWP/ArcGISRuntime.UWP.Viewer/Samples/Layers/GroupLayers/readme.md

 ## How to use the sample

-The layers in the map will be displayed in a format similar to a table of contents.
+The layers in the map will be displayed in a table of contents.
 Toggle the checkbox next to a layer's name to change its visibility.
 Turning a group layer's visibility off will override the visibility of its child layers.

 ## How it works